 Generally speaking, a great SAT Subject Test score is one that's in at least the 80th percentile, while a good score is one that's around the 70th percentile.
 As our article on good SAT Subject Test scores indicates, percentiles can vary a lot for different SAT Subject Tests, so it's important to take this information into account as you set your target score for a specific test.

-Usually, regardless of what schools you're applying to, it's a good idea to aim for a Subject Test score in at least the 700s.
+Usually, regardless of what schools you're applying to, if you're going to take an SAT Subject Test, it's a good idea to aim for a Subject Test score in at least the 700s.

 Finally, you might want to try to research the average SAT Subject Test scores for the colleges you're applying to.
 Note, however, that most colleges don't report this information, so it's likely you won't find anything online.
 In this case, assume that you're going to be needing a score in at least the 70th percentile (80th-90th percentile for more selective schools).